 You can also connect through the Network status icon in the taskbar.
 In my experience, this can be a bit buggy and will occasionally fail to remember your VPN credential the first time you connect to the VPN.
 The Settings app seems to get this part right, however.
 (Windows 10 has some serious software quality issues … .)

-You should always test to verify that your VPN connection is actually encrypting all your network traffic.
+You should always test to verify that your VPN connection is encrypting all your network traffic.

 Plugging the DNS leak

-While the IKEv2 protocols allows for clients to be automatically configured to route all DNS requests to a specific DNS server through the VPN, … you don’t really know whether that is actually happening or not.
-There is no indicator in Windows to check this, and you’d have to resort to manually inspecting network traffic to test it.
+While the IKEv2 protocols allow for clients to be automatically configured to route all DNS requests to a specific DNS server through the VPN, … you don’t know whether that’s happening or not.
+There’s no indicator in Windows to check this, and you’d have to resort to manually inspecting network traffic to test it.

 You should setup the DNS configuration manually to reduce the risk of domain queries leaking outside the VPN connection.